Station V: Karner

 Schiele Folder EN

-Of course the lower story is even eerier.
-It served as an ossuary for the exhumed skeletons of the deceased until the end of the 18th century.
-The old cemetery around the parish church had had no space for new graves, so the bones were dug up, moved to the charnel and stacked there.
-Death was all-present in that structure, just as it was in Egon’s life.
-First he lost his older sister Elvira.
+The basement is, of course, even more eerie.
+Until the end of the 18th century, it served as an ossuary for the exhumed dead.
+This is because there is no more room for new graves in the old cemetery around the parish church.
+So the bones are reburied in the charnel house and stacked there.
+Death is omnipresent here.
+Just like in Egon's life.
+First he loses his older sister Elvira.
 He was still a toddler when she died of meningitis.
-Then his father contracted syphilis.
-And Egon witnessed the decline of this imposing man, a town dignitary: loss of memory, personality changes, hallucinations.
-When the end came, fourteen-year-old Egon sat quietly in the corner of the room where Adolf Schiele had died, gazing at the deceased laid out in his gala uniform.
+Then his father falls ill with syphilis.
+And Egon experiences the decline of the imposing, respectable man: memory loss, personality changes, hallucinations.
+In the end, the fourteen-year-old sits quietly in a corner of the death chamber where Adolf Schiele is laid out in his gala uniform.

 [Translate to English:]